wajra/bsb-shift-drivers/README.md

 |T:O   |Temperature-Oxygen interaction + Zooplankton   |T:O+Z   |   |
 |T:O   |Temperature-Oxygen interaction + Salinity + Zooplankton   |T:O+S+Z   |   |

 Each model run produces PDF plots with GAM smooths for presence/absence and biomass as well as saved model objects for the GAMs.
+These outputs are stored in the `roms_tt_split_output` folder.

 ## Section 3: Visualizing SDM results

-Visualizations for the best performing model is done by the code in `R/models_viz`.
+Visualizations for the best performing model are done by the code in `R/models_viz`.
+These figures can be found in the `roms_tt_split_output/figures` folder.

 If you run into any issues running this code, please feel free to reach out to me (jeewantha.bandara@rutgers.edu)